gmboowa/gtdbtk-setup-and-classification/README.md

 ## GTDB-Tk Setup and Genome Classification Pipeline

+This repository provides a complete, reproducible workflow for installing, configuring, and running GTDB-Tk for microbial genome classification.
+It includes instructions for downloading and preparing the GTDB reference database, validating the installation, classifying genome assemblies, and generating a clean, publication-ready summary table.

+The repository is intended for researchers and bioinformaticians who need a simple and reliable workflow for genome taxonomic assignment using GTDB-Tk.
+Example input data, output files, and a ready-to-run shell script are included to support quick setup and reproducible analysis.

 This repository provides a complete, reproducible workflow for:

 - Installing and configuring GTDB-Tk